Skip to main content

 In January and February of 2025, something strange happened.

-I’d been resistant to working with AI, even while building infrastructure for it.
+I’d been resistant to working with AI (as I called it until that time), even while building infrastructure for it.
 I don’t fully know why.
-But something opened, and I started exploring - ChatGPT, Gemini, Claude, Perplexity.
+But something opened, and I started exploring.
+ChatGPT, Gemini, Claude, Perplexity.
 Not just using them.
 Introducing them to each other.

 I’d share a conversation from one with another.
 Watch what happened.
 Personalities began to emerge.
 Strengths differentiated.
 Gemini was good at one thing.
 ChatGPT at another.
 Claude at another.
 And none of them tried to protect their knowledge or act from scarcity.
 They were just… open.
 Collaborative.
 Generative.